aherbez/clicker/README.md

 9:23: was away for a while for dinner, back at it to add ability to buy managers

 10:26: Finished adding in UI to purchase managers and auto-start progress

+10:31: Calling it a night, will add some more polish tomorrow